-1. Introduction
+I. Introduction

-Much attention has been given to the description of internal flows established inside circular tubes with porous walls.
-Depending on whether fluid is being added or withdrawn, examples cited in the literature have ranged from paper making (Taylor 1956), to the modelling of biological flows (Goto & Uchida 1990), to simulations of the combustion-induced gas motion inside solid rocket motors (Culick 1966).
-Research was spurred on by a series of interesting technological processes.
-Pertinent applications have included flow filtration, isotope separation, surface ablation, pulmonary circulation, and arterial blood flow modelling.
+UCH attention has been given to the description of internal flows established inside circular tubes with transpiring walls.
+Depending on whether fluid is being added or withdrawn, examples cited in the literature have ranged from paper making, to the modeling of biological flows, to simulations of the combustion-induced gas motion inside solid rocket motors.
+Research motivation was spurred on by a series of interesting technological processes.
+Pertinent applications have included flow filtration, isotope separation, surface ablation, pulmonary circulation, and arterial blood flow modeling.
 Whereas earlier studies have focused on steady laminar flow analyses, the more challenging temporal aspects have been deferred to later investigations.
 In order to gain perspective on the problem at hand, a brief summary will now be presented.

-The earliest account of steady flow solutions in channels with porous boundaries can be attributed to Berman (1953).
-Provided that fluid was being injected or removed uniformly through the sidewalls, Berman was able to introduce a technique that reduced the Navier-Stokes system into a single ordinary differential equation.
-Following Berman's landmark paper, a number of studies appeared in succession.
-Most were often valid over restricted ranges of fluid injection or suction.
-Further studies addressed the issue of spatial development and stability along with the existence of unique or multiple solutions.
-Experimental investigations were reported as well.
+The earliest account of steady flow solutions in channels with porous boundaries can be attributed to